The accused Toronto van driver appears to have lauded an American mass killer

 - His motive is not yet clear.

-- He is not being called a terrorist.
-"There would appear to be no national security connection," said Canada's Minister of Public Safety Ralph Goodale.
+- So far, he is not being called a terrorist.
+"There would appear to be no national security connection," Canada's Minister of Public Safety Ralph Goodale said.

 - Just before the van plowed down pedestrians, it appears Minassian lauded an American mass killer on his Facebook account, CNN law enforcement analyst Josh Campbell said.